PatrickErdie/SkyMiningReset/README.md

 * /skyminereset WAND (Used to get the Wand to make bounds)
 * /skyminereset TEST (used for testing purposed will be deleted soon)

+# DOWNLOAD

+## YOU CAN DOWNLOAD IT FOR FREE ON SPIGOTMC (LINK UNAVAILABLE AT THIS POINT)

+## DOWNLOAD WILL BE AVAILABLE AT BETA 0.2

+## COMING SOON

+* /skyminereset EDIT
+* /skyminereset DELETE
+* /skyminereset HELP
+* /skyminereset LIST

+Multiversion Support

 ## Version 0.1 BETA

 * CAN CREATE MINES